xwmario/Warez/Tools.md

 **[`^        back to top        ^`](#)**

-## Antivirus alternatives
+## Anti-Virus alternatives
 - [FireJail](http://anonym.es/?http://firejail.wordpress.com/download-2/) - Firejail is a SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.
 - [FlatPak](http://anonym.es/?http://flatpak.org/getting) - Standalone apps for Linux are here!
 - [KVM](http://anonym.es/?http://www.linux-kvm.org/page/Main_Page) - KVM (for Kernel-based Virtual Machine) is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V).
-- [Sandboxie](http://anonym.es/?http://www.sandboxie.com/) - Install and run programs in a virtual sandbox environment without writing to the hard drive.
+- [Sandboxie](http://anonym.es/?http://www.sandboxie.com/) - Install and run programs in a virtual sandbox (software based) environment without writing to the hard drive itself.
 - [Virtualbox](http://anonym.es/?http://www.virtualbox.org/wiki/Downloads) - VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
+- [VMWare](http://anonym.es/?https://www.vmware.com/en.html) - (paid) - Closed source, but maybe the most reliable and used program for creating/booting up a virtual machine.

 **[`^        back to top        ^`](#)**